Brief: This beginner’s tutorial shows you how to install Linux on Windows 10

 Know more about Windows 10 Bash Shell

 As I mentioned earlier, Microsoft initially made a partnership with Canonical to offer a full Ubuntu-based Bash shell environment to run on top of this subsystem.
-Since then, support for OpenSUSE, SUSE Linux Enterprise Server, Debian as well as Kali Linux is there for users that have more specific needs.

 The Fall Creators Update moved the installation process for Linux distributions to the Windows Store.